alexinbrighton/github-demo/README.md

 # github-demo
-Demo repo for Github course
+Demo repo for Git and Github course
+This is an additional line